Hexalantes/Debueis/README.md

 liveuser password is pardus

 # Release Notes
-- Asset Update, there's a new background and a new logo.
+- Additional packages (LibreOffice, VLC Media Player, Okular and Java Runtime Environment 8) are removed.
-- pacman-key issue is fixed.
+- Much Xorg packages are pre-installed now.
-- Calamares welcome image is changed.
+- "Plasma (X11)" added to SDDM sessions.
-- Archiso /etc/motd issue is fixed.
+- New desktop wallpaper.
-- LibreOffice, VLC Media Player, Okular and Java Runtime Environment 8 are pre-installed now.
+- Kernel swapped from "linux" to "linux-zen".
-- "calamares.desktop" is removed from /usr/share/applications but Calamares binary is not removed.
+- liveuser password changed from "pardus" to "zen".
-- liveuser password is changed from "1234" to "pardus".
+- In Calamares, "Autologin" and "Require a Strong Password" are removed from user configuration page.

 # Known Issues
 -Automated Install can not install and configure bootloader on Legacy BIOS/CSM, you should do it manually.